 Growing up, my mother grew flowers and my father grew vegetables.
 The only exception to this division of labor was my father’s dahlias.
 He loved them, especially the large dinner plate dahlias.
 There was even an informal neighborhood competition to see who could grow dinner plate dahlias with the biggest flowers.

-What Are Dahlias?
+What are Dahlias?

-Dahlias are flowering plants that grow from underground tubers.
+Dahlias (Dahlia pinnata) are flowering plants that grow from underground tubers.
 They are related to sunflowers, chrysanthemums and zinnias.
 Dahlias are originally from Mexico so they are not cold hardy.
 North of zone 8, they are grown as annuals or the tubers are lifted from the garden and stored indoors until the following spring.

 Dahlias were cultivated by the Aztecs for their tubers which were eaten rather than for their flowers which were small and daisy-like.
 The plants made their way to Europe in the 16th century after the Spanish colonization of the New World.
 Starting in the late 17th century, European hybridizers began developing the different flower forms with which we are familiar today.
-They are the single flowered dahlias, which resemble their ancestors, the pompom dahlias, the cactus dahlias with their spikey petals, decorative dahlias which resemble chrysanthemums and the enormous dinner plate dahlias whose flowers can be as large as 12 inches across.
+There are the single flowered dahlias, which resemble their ancestors, the pompom dahlias, the cactus dahlias with their spikey petals, decorative dahlias which resemble chrysanthemums and the enormous dinner plate dahlias whose flowers can be as large as 12 inches across.
 Within those flower forms, there are 14 recognized groups of flower types.

 How to Grow Dahlias